PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Look!"
 Relan demanded.
 Boltac raised his weary head and they both peered around the corner.
 It was Boltac's turn to drop his jaw.

-He had thought they were in a large corridor before, but when he saw the massive tunnel through which hundreds of Orcs passed them, his sense of scale was quickly and forcibly recalibrated.
-The most disconcerting thing was that they did not march in ranks, but hurried to and fro as busy townspeople might.
-This was not merely an army, but an underground civilization.
+He had thought they were in a large corridor before, but when he saw the massive passageway through which scores of Orcs were walking, his sense of scale was quickly and forcibly recalibrated.
+Here, underground, was a massive corridor, wider than any street in Robrecht.
+It looked to have been hewn from the living rock itself.
+Large, interlocking arches graced the ceiling and descended in a series of gigantic columns that punctuated the center of the corridor.

-The tunnel they were in continued across the large cavern -- it seemed inappropriate to call it a tunnel, it was wide enough across for four, maybe five wagons!
-As Boltac watched, two Orcs exited the stream of traffic, and entered the tunnel across the way.

-"We can't stay here," said Boltac.
+On the far side of the underground avenue, the comparatively small tunnel they were in continued.
+But between them and that tunnel was a space five wagons wide filled with Orcs.
+But not the snarling, ravening, bloodthirsty creatures that had descended on Robrecht.
+These Orcs looked positively, industrious?

+"What are they doing," Boltac wondered aloud.

+On the far side of the passage a steady stream of Orcs descended in well-gruntled, torch-carrying twos or threes.
+And closest to them, a crack of a whip and the straining grunts announced the approach of a heavily ladened wagon.
+They slunk deeper into the passage and watched a team of four orcs, yoked like oxen, pulling a crude wagon up the slope.

+The wagon was filled with raw ore of some kind and by the light of the foul, pitch-smouldering torches on the front of the wagon, they could see an Orc with a whip sitting on the cargo.

+Crack!
+Went the whip.
+"Horrrrrk!" complained one of the haulers.
+And the wagon rolled on.

+As the back of the wagon disappeared up the passage, Relan said, "If only..."

+"Forget it kid, we gotta find another way."

+"But there's so many of them... did you know there would be so many?"

+"What, you thought this was going to be easy?
+It told you we were probably going to killed.
+So quit your whining.
+Let's go back the way we came."

 "We should go home," said Relan.

 "Enn-henh," said Boltac, "What happened to the brave adventurer?"

 "I can't kill so many.
-I, I, I, I…"
+I, I, I, I…"d

 "C'mere for a minute."